Author:

 Some of the most notable publications by ISS researchers from recent years include:

 The book Datafied Childhoods.
-Data practices and imaginaries in children's lives which was co-authored by Andra Siibak, professor of media studies at the University of Tartu, and Giovanna Mascheroni (Università Cattolica) discusses the ways that growing up in a digital and data-based society affect children’s development.
+Data Practices and Imaginaries in Children's Lives which was co-authored by Andra Siibak, professor of media studies at the University of Tartu, and Giovanna Mascheroni (Università Cattolica) discusses the ways that growing up in a digital and data-based society affect children’s development.
 It is the first extensive insight into the phenomenon of the datafied childhood.
 In the book, Mascheroni and Siibak discuss the consequences experienced by children who have grown up in a datafied society; or a society where common everyday practices and social communication among family, friends and the school environment on one hand and societal processes on the other hand are increasingly dependent on digital and data technologies.
 How is increasing datafication normalised in society?
 How does internet-based parenting affect the futures of children who grow up in a datafied society?
 What do various data practices mean to parents, teachers, and the children themselves?
 These are only a few of the questions Mascheroni and Siibak are seeking to answer in the book, supported by interdisciplinary theories and empirical studies.

-Additional information: Andra Siibakandra.siibak@ut.ee
+Additional information: Andra Siibak, Professor in Media Studies, andra.siibak@ut.ee

 Image